ssoonmi/graphql-resources/formulating_queries_and_mutations.md

 Take a look at the "DOCS" tab on the right of Playground to see all the `Mutations` we can try.

-You'll notice that the `login` mutation takes in an `email` String input and a `password` String input as arguments.
+You'll notice that the `login` mutation takes in an `username` String input and a `password` String input as arguments.
 We define arguments as key-value pairs.
 Also, notice the value of the `login` mutation is `UserCredentials` instead of `User`.
 There are two extra fields, `token` and `loggedIn`, that we expect a `UserCredentials` type to have over a `User` type.

 Let's try logging in the demo user with a `username` of `"demo"` and a `password` of `"password"` and returning `_id`, `username`, `token`, and `loggedIn` on the `UserCredentials` type: